benjawilson/Wagtail-Project-Checklist/README.md

 ## Git Setup

-Create a new directory for the project
+- Create a new directory for the project
 ```bash
 $ mkdir New-Project
 ```

-Initialize the repository and check the git config.
-Your name and email should be spelled correctly.
+- Initialize the repository and check the git config.
+- Make sure your name and email are spelled correctly.

 ```bash
 $ git init
 $ git config --list
 ```

-Create a development branch named dev.
+- Create a development branch named dev.
 ```bash
 $ git checkout -b dev
 ```
-Create a gitignore or copy the gitignore template.
+- Create a gitignore or copy the gitignore template.

 ---